Blood as food: Soups, stews and sauces

-Blood soups and stews, which use blood as part of the broth, include czernina, dinuguan, haejangguk, mykyrokka, pig's organ soup, tiet canh and svartsoppa.
+Blood soups and stews, which use blood as part of the broth, include czernina, dinuguan, haejangguk, mykyrokka, pig's organ soup, tiết canh and svartsoppa.

 Blood is also used as a thickener in sauces, such as coq au vin or pressed duck, and puddings, such as tiết canh.
 It can provide flavor or color for meat, as in cabidela.

 Solidified

 Blood can also be used as a solid ingredient, either by allowing it to congeal before use, or by cooking it to accelerate the process.
 Blood curd is a dish typically found in Asia that consists of cooled and hardened animal blood.

 In China, "blood tofu" (血豆腐 (xiě dòufǔ)) is most often made with pig's or duck's blood, although chicken's or cow's blood may also be used.
 The blood is allowed to congeal and simply cut into rectangular pieces and cooked.
 This dish is also known in Java as saren, made with chicken's or pig's blood.
-Blood tofu is found in curry mee as well as the Sichuan dish, Mao Xue Wang (毛血旺 (máo xuè wàng)).
+Blood tofu is found in curry mee as well as the Sichuan dish, mao xue wang (毛血旺).
 Chinese people use pig blood, tofu, and vegetables to make a healthy soup.
 This soup has a reputation as a healthy and tasty meal in China.

 In Hungary, when a pig is slaughtered in the morning, the blood is fried with onions and served for breakfast.
 Hagymásvér, as it is called, is made from pig's blood and onions, often flavoured with paprika and marjoram.

-In Peru, they use chicken blood.
+Chicken blood has been used alongside organ meats to combat the anemia crisis in Peru.

+In the Philippines, the street food made from grilled chicken blood is called "betamax", owing to its boxy shape, which resembles Betamax tapes.
+It is typically sold alongside grilled pork and chicken isaw (intestines) and other types of Filipino barbecue.

 In Korea, blood curd is typically made of cattle blood and is often used as an ingredient for different kinds of soups and stews, such as hangover soup.

 In Tibet, congealed yak's blood is a traditional food.

-In Vietnamese cuisine, pig blood curd is used in soup based noodles dishes such as Bún bò Huế or Bánh canh, bún rêu, tiết canh and cháo lòng.
+In Vietnamese cuisine, pig blood curd is used in soup based noodle dishes such as Bún bò Huế or Bánh canh, bún riêu, tiết canh and cháo lòng.